jdelacruz1223/ObsidianGitTest/ObsidianGitTest/Strategy.md

 Breakdown:
 96 hours
-- 8 x 4 = 32 hours for sleep
+	8 for work

-- 8 x 4 = 32 hours for working
+	8 for sleep
-- remaining 32 hours for non work
+	8 for personal